Link Floer Homology and a Hofer Pseudometric on Braids: Proof of Theorem

-\begin{rem} The isomorphism between the Floer complexes in Lemma \ref{lemma:chainMap} is an isomorphism of persistence modules only up to shift: what we are going to do later essentially amounts to computing how much it fails to preserve the action filtration. \end{rem} Let $Q\Psi_{s_1}^{s_2}:QH(Sym^k(\underline{L}_{s_1}); \Z)\rightarrow QH(Sym^k(\underline{L}_{s_2}); \Z)$ be the morphism on quantum homology induced by $\psi_{s_1}^{s_2}$. \begin{lem} Let $PSS(s_i): QH(Sym^k(\underline{L}_{s_i}); \Z)\rightarrow HF(\phi_{s_i}, \underline{L}_{s_i}; \Z)$ be the PSS isomorphisms for $i=1, 2$.
+\begin{rem} The isomorphism between the Floer complexes in Lemma \ref{lemma:chainMap} is an isomorphism of persistence modules only up to shift.
+What we are going to do later essentially amounts to computing how much it fails to preserve the action filtration. \end{rem} Let $Q\Psi_{s_1}^{s_2}:QH(Sym^k(\underline{L}_{s_1}); \Z)\rightarrow QH(Sym^k(\underline{L}_{s_2}); \Z)$ be the morphism on quantum homology induced by $\psi_{s_1}^{s_2}$. \begin{lem} Let $PSS(s_i): QH(Sym^k(\underline{L}_{s_i}); \Z)\rightarrow HF(\phi_{s_i}, \underline{L}_{s_i}; \Z)$ be the PSS isomorphisms for $i=1, 2$.
 Then the following diagram commutes:

-\end{lem} \begin{proof} The matters of definitions of the PSS isomorphism and its bijectivity in the case of symmetric products are addressed in \cite{Cghmss21}, Section 6.2: modifying the (singular) Hamiltonian $Sym^k(H)$ near the diagonal in fact one can find a filtered chain isomorphic complex for which the standard proofs work.
+\end{lem} \begin{proof} The definition of the PSS isomorphism and its bijectivity in the case of symmetric products are addressed in \cite[Section 6.2]{Cghmss21}.
+Modifying the (singular) Hamiltonian $Sym^k(H)$ near the diagonal, one can find an isomorphic filtered chain complex for which the standard proofs work.
 In the following we assume that this operation has been done.
+In particular, as per \cite[Lemma 6.11]{Cghmss21}, pearly models are used in the definitions of the maps $PSS(s_i)$: in the following we discuss how we can use $\psi_{s_1}^{s_2}$ to push forward the pearly model defining $PSS(s_1)$ to a pearly model defining $PSS(s_2)$.

 As in the proof for $\Psi_{s_1}^{s_2}$, we need to check that $\psi_{s_1}^{s_2}$ induces a bijective correspondence of generators of the chain complexes and of moduli spaces defining the differential.
 This is immediately clear for $Q\Psi_{s_1}^{s_2}$: gradient lines on $Sym^k(\underline{L}_{s_1})$ are mapped to gradient lines if one fixes a Morse-Smale pair and then pushes it forward, and to holomorphic discs in the pearly model for $QC(Sym^k(\underline{L}_{s_1}))$ we make bijectively correspond holomorphic discs in the pearly model for $QC(Sym^k(\underline{L}_{s_2}))$.
-As for the orientation of the involved moduli spaces, the same remark as above holds. \end{proof}
+As for the orientation of the involved moduli spaces, we argue as at the end of Lemma \ref{lemma:chainMap}: the spin structures on the Lagrangian links are sent one to the other by $\psi_{s_1}^{s_2}$.
+This ends the proof that $Q\Psi_{s_1}^{s_2}$ is an isomorphism.
+For the commutativity of the diagram, one just needs to choose the PSS-data for $PSS(s_1)$ and push it forward by $\psi_{s_1}^{s_2}$ as done in Lemma \ref{lemma:chainMap}.
+In particular, one needs to make sure that achieving simultaneous transversality for all the involved definitions is possible, and this is done precisely as in Lemma \ref{lemma:chainMap}.
+The moduli spaces involved in the definition of $PSS(s_i)$, $i=1, 2$, are then zero-dimensional smooth compact manifold as desired, and they can be shown to be in bijection using a post-composition by $\psi_{s_1}^{s_2}$ as we did in the proof of Lemma \ref{lemma:chainMap}. \end{proof}